digital-asset/daml-common/GOVERNANCE.md

 * providing documentation in form of a README file as well as documenting the code forming the library interface
 * adjusting the release definition to contain the new artifacts
 * adjusting the continuous integration to build, test and release the new library
-* adjusting the 3rd party libraru whitelist specifying the required dependencies
+* adjusting the 3rd party library whitelist specifying the required dependencies

 ## Quality